Lx-Ctn/color/README.md

 	offsets: { saturation: sat => sat / 2 },
 });

-color.reset(); // Back to default values, no offsets, no parent refs.
+color.reset(); // Back to default values, no offsets.
 // hue property will be 123 :
 color.reset({ hue: 123 }); // All other set to default values.
 // All color properties will be set from the CSS string :